lusy/copyright-paperswelove2019/slides.md

 ---

-"it is hard for the law to distinguish between legitimate and illegiti- mate uses of cyberspaces"
+"it is hard for the law to distinguish between legitimate and illegitiamate uses of cyberspaces"

 ---

 ## White Paper 1995

-"The White Paper proceeds as if the problem of pro- tecting intellectual property in cyberspace was just like the problem of protecting intellectual property in real space.
+"The White Paper proceeds as if the problem of protecting intellectual property in cyberspace was just like the problem of protecting intellectual property in real space.
 [...]
 But something fundamental has changed: the role that code plays in the